jml/code.mumak.net/content/2018-05-18-quayadmin.rst

 Releasing Python code is way different though.
 At `Glyph`_'s recommendation, I tried `flit`_, which seems to work OK.

-Thanks to dstufft, glyph, dreid, AlexGaynor, wsanchez, Alex_Gaynor and others who patiently answered my questions while I was writing this, and who in some cases wrote much of the actual software I am building on top of.
+Thanks to dstufft, glyph, dreid, AlexGaynor, wsanchez, and others who patiently answered my questions while I was writing this, and who in some cases wrote much of the actual software I am building on top of.